Kit and Kate

-Kit and Kate (stylised as Kit ^n^ Kate; Котики, вперёд!) is a Russian-French-American preschool children's educational series of educational animated shorts for children aged 2-5, produced by Russian company Toonbox (whose animation studio and ABC Kids office were later respectively relocated to Cyprus), in conjunction with a team of American, French and Russian artists.
+Kit and Kate (stylized as Kit ^n^ Kate; Котики, вперёд!) is a Russian-Chinese-Malay-Korean-Japanese-Indonesian-French-Vietnamese-American preschool children's educational series of educational animated shorts for children aged 2–5, produced by Russian company Toonbox (whose animation studio and ABC Kids office were later respectively relocated to Cyprus), in conjunction with a team of American, Japanese, Chinese, Korean, Malay, Indonesian, Vietnamese, French and Russian artists.
 It has a Friulian dub called "Tui e Tuie".
 Its English channel has more than 470,000 subscribers, and more than 282,000,000 total views.

 Plot

-The series follows the adventures of two blue, badly-drawn, tailless cat siblings named Kit (Kate's older brother) and Kate (Kit's younger sister), wondering what to play for the day, get inside a box and discover an item.
+The series follows the adventures of two blue cat siblings named Kit (the older brother) and Kate (the younger sister), wondering what to play for the day, get inside a box and discover an item.
 The siblings then get out of the box and go on an 'adventure' related to the item.
 However, their 'adventure' often ends in a bad result because of a behavior of either Kit, Kate or both.
-Then, either the siblings' mother or father appears, disguised as someone passing by, listens to the siblings, and gives some advice.
-The siblings, already recognising their parent, thank the parent, and go on their 'adventure' again from the beginning, but doing some things differently as advised, this time ending in success.
+Then, either the siblings' mother or father appears, disguised as someone passing by, and discusses the situation until either Kit or Kate understand what they need to learn.
+The siblings, already recognizing their parent, thank the parent, and go on their 'adventure' again from the beginning, but doing some things differently as advised, this time ending in success.

 In every episode of season 2, Kit and Kate make up a story together, sometimes getting help from their parents and grandfather to think of the name of the story and its synopsis.
 The story then begins with a character doing a specific thing.
 Then, Kit and Kate high-five each other which magically sends them into the story.
 Often, the character mentioned in the story or Kit and Kate get into a bit of a hassle, but as soon as they learn something, they try retelling the story, but this time changing it via the moral that they learnt all the way.

-Although the main characters are rumoured and were intended to be cats, they don't look much like cats.